ucbds-infra/otter-grader/docs/workflow/otter_generate/index.rst

     otter generate --username someemail@domain.com --password thisisnotasecurepassword

-Currently, this action supports `HTML comment filtering <../../pdfs.md>`_ with pagebreaks, but these can be disabled with the ``filtering`` and ``pagebreaks`` keys of your config.
+Currently, this action supports :ref:`HTML comment filtering <pdfs>` with pagebreaks, but these can be disabled with the ``filtering`` and ``pagebreaks`` keys of your config.